 So, if you still feel a little nervous or even scared, it’s a hundred perfect okay.
 Don’t fight your feelings.
 Embrace them.
 Remember you’re in good company and many of us are scared of turbulence.
 You got this.

 Do you have a fear of turbulence?
 How do you conquer your anxiety when hitting bumps in the sky?
-Share in the comments!
+Remember turbulence anxiety can always be stopped in its tracks.
+Share all your experiences in the comments!